NastyBoget/TextDetectionTraining/readme.md

 ```

 ### Clone `doctr` repository and download a custom labelled dataset

 ```shell
 bash init.sh
 ```

+In the `init.sh` file you may use your own data (change the download link).
+The name of the archived folder should be `text_detection`.
+The format of labelled data is like in [ImageLabelerApp](https://github.com/dronperminov/ImageLabelerApp).

 ### Run the training process of the pretrained `db_resnet50` model
 ```shell